Pharmacology

 PHARG 1621: General Pharmacology II

-This course places an emphasis on the physical and chemical properties of the drugs, dosages, and therapeutic effects, methods of administration and indications/contradications for the use of the drug.
+Credits 3The pharmacology course places an emphasis on the physical and chemical properties of drugs, the mechanisms of action, the therapeutic effects, the indications/contraindications and drug interactions.

 PHARG 1623: General Pharmacology II